Remarks on multivariate Gaussian Process: Introduction

-When it comes to theoretical fundamentals of stochastic process, a close look at measure theory is indispensable.
-Briefly speaking, (multivariate) Gaussian distribution means Gaussian measure on $\mathbb{R}^n$, and Gaussian process is Gaussian measure on function space $(\mathbb{R}_T, \mathcal{F})$ (details refer to Definition~\ref{def:gm-on-Rn}, Definition~\ref{def:gp_measure}, and Theorem \ref{thm:relationshipGMandGP}).
-Based on the relationship between Gaussian measure and Gaussian process, we properly defined multivariate Gaussian process by extending Gaussian measure on function space to vector-valued function space.
+When it comes to the theoretical fundamentals of stochastic processes, a close look at measure theory is indispensable.
+Briefly speaking, (multivariate) Gaussian distributions are Gaussian measures on $\mathbb{R}^n$, and Gaussian processes are Gaussian measures on the function space $(\mathbb{R}_T, \mathcal{F})$ (for details refer to Definition~\ref{def:gm-on-Rn}, Definition~\ref{def:gp_measure}, and Theorem \ref{thm:relationshipGMandGP} below).
+Based on the relationship between Gaussian measures and Gaussian processes, we properly defined multivariate Gaussian processes by extending Gaussian measures on function spaces to vector-valued function spaces.

 The paper is organised as follows.
-Section~\ref{section:basic} introduces some preliminaries of Gaussian process with their useful properties and the proof of existence of Gaussian process.
+Section~\ref{section:basic} introduces some preliminaries of Gaussian processes, including some useful properties and the proof of existence.
 Section~\ref{section:mv-gp} presents some theoretical definitions of multivariate Gaussian process with the proof of existence.
-An example and an application of multivariate Gaussian process is demonstrated to show the usefulness as stochastic process are presented in Section~\ref{section:example}.
-Conclusion and discussion are given in Section~\ref{section:conclusion}.
+The examples and application of multivariate Gaussian processes which show their usefulness is presented in Section~\ref{section:example} and Section~\ref{section:application}.
+Conclusions and a discussion are given in Section~\ref{section:conclusion}.